 A cheque or draft received on behalf of a client and endorsed over, not passing through a client account, must be recorded in the books of account as a receipt and payment on behalf of the client.
 The same applies to cash received and not deposited in a client account but paid out to or on behalf of a client.

 Money which has been paid into a client account under rule 17.1(c) (receipt of costs), or rule 18.2(b) (mixed money), and for the time being remains in a client account, is to be treated as client money; it must be appropriately identified and recorded on the client side of the client ledger account.

-Money which has been paid into an office account under rule 17.1(b) (receipt of costs), rule 19.1(a) (advance payments from the Legal Services Commission), or rule 19.1(b) (payment of costs from the Legal Services Commission), and for the time being remains in an office account without breaching the rules, is to be treated as office money.
+Money which has been paid into an office account under rule 17.1(b) (receipt of costs), rule 19.1(a) (advance payments from the Legal Aid Agency), or rule 19.1(b) (payment of costs from the Legal Aid Agency), and for the time being remains in an office account without breaching the rules, is to be treated as office money.
 Money paid into an office account under rule 19.2(b) (regular payments) is office money.
-All these payments must be appropriately identified and recorded on the office side of the client ledger account for the individual client or for the Legal Services Commission.
+All these payments must be appropriately identified and recorded on the office side of the client ledger account for the individual client or for the Legal Aid Agency.

 in a currency other than sterling must be held in a separate account for the appropriate currency, and you must keep separate books of account for that currency.